Hello in German: 25 Common German Greetings with Audio

 You could also double-up and say Moin moin to make your greeting more enthusiastic and cutesy.

-This is also a southern greeting, which can be used as a goodbye as well.
+This southern greeting can also be used as a goodbye.
 You might hear Servus used in Bayern and Austria, as well as elsewhere in Central and Eastern Europe.

 Servus comes from Latin, and as a greeting or goodbye it was originally a shortened version of the Latin phrase “At your service.”